anishak20/portfolio/content/research/thesis.md

 ## Density-Dependent Quark Mass Model

 Quark matter in the cores of neutron stars is expected to exist in the form of **quark-gluon plasma** (QGP).
 It is referred as strange quark matter (SQM).
-To study QGP, we use non perturbative QCD.
-One of the ways to study this is by using phenomenological models like the bag model.
+The study of QGP requires non-perturbative QCD, and one approach involves using phenomenological models such as the bag model.

 We have extended the MIT Bag Model to the Density dependent Quark Mass Model.
 The quark masses are parametrized as functions of the baryon density as mentioned in [Anand et al., 2000](https://iopscience.iop.org/article/10.1086/309144):